DiogoRHJMatos/COM525AE1/README.md

 The login form should also let the users check their password if needed.
 This allows the user to feel more in control of its password, and therefore, its security.

 ### Planning and design prototype

+To develop the component’s prototype, the first thing to consider was how the information should be grouped and presented to the user.

+First, a simple white container was designed with round corners to better assist in being user-friendly.
+A header displaying the function of the form was created and separated from the rest of the form to give it more prominence.
+Labels and inputs were grouped so that their understanding is more noticeable.

+Lastly, the “sign in” button was designed.
+Being the only object that has chromatic colour, it will grab the users attention to fill the required fields.

+A dark “eye” icon was also added to the password input to reinforce the idea that the password visibility can be toggled at need.

 ![login prototype](./src/assets/prototype/login.png)